-A letter has a dignity that cannot be equaled by electronic mail or faxed correspondence.
-E-mail and faxes have a spontaneous, off-the-cuff quality akin to a phone call.
+A letter has a dignity that cannot be equaled by electronic mail.
+E-mail has a spontaneous, off-the-cuff quality akin to a phone call.
 A letter, by contrast, says that someone has planned, written, edited and typed their message.
 In other words, the sender has expended time—that most precious commodity—to communicate with the recipient.

 It’s a shame, then, that so many businesspeople regard writing business letters as a chore.
 But it doesn’t have to be that way.
 If you aim for accuracy, clarity, and coherence, and follow the basic rules of form and grammar, you can master the craft of writing business letters.